-- The Companies Ordinance.
+The Companies Ordinance.

-- The Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (Main Board Listing Rules) or the Rules Governing the Listing of Securities on the Growth Enterprise Market of the Stock Exchange of Hong Kong Limited (GEM Listing Rules) (as applicable, if the company is listed on the Stock Exchange of Hong Kong (SEHK)).
+- The company's articles of association. - If the company is listed on the Stock Exchange of Hong Kong (SEHK), either of the following, as applicable: - the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (Main Board Listing Rules); or - the Rules Governing the Listing of Securities on the Growth Enterprise Market of the Stock Exchange of Hong Kong Limited (GEM Listing Rules).

-- The company's articles of association.

 A public company limited by shares (whether listed on the SEHK or not) must have at least two directors who are natural persons (sections 453 and 456, Companies Ordinance).
-No body corporate may be appointed as a director (section 456, Companies Ordinance).
+A body corporate cannot be appointed as a director (section 456, Companies Ordinance).

-A public company, if also listed on the SEHK, is also required to have at least three independent non-executive directors, at least one of whom has appropriate professional qualifications, or accounting or related financial management expertise (Rule 3.10, Main Board Listing Rules; Rule 5.05, GEM Listing Rules).
+A public company listed on the SEHK must have at least three independent non-executive directors.
+At least one of these must have appropriate professional qualifications, or accounting or related financial management expertise.
+(Rule 3.10, Main Board Listing Rules; Rule 5.05, GEM Listing Rules.)

 The number of independent non-executive directors must represent at least one-third of the board of directors (Rule 3.10A, Main Board Listing Rules; Rule 5.05A, GEM Listing Rules).
-A director can be of any nationality and need not be a resident of Hong Kong, but must be at least 18 years of age (section 459, Companies Ordinance).
+A director can be of any nationality and does not need to be a resident of Hong Kong, but must be at least 18 years of age (section 459, Companies Ordinance).